tweag/python-monorepo-example/content/blog/2022-04-11-existential-optics.md

 tags: [haskell, optics]
 ---

-Optics are one of those concepts which always catches quite a lot of attention from the functional programming community, thanks to their composability.
+Optics are one of those concepts which always catch quite a lot of attention from the functional programming community, thanks to their composability.
 They provide a way to access and modify data structures in an immutable and composable way.
-Still, if someone tries to understand how they work, just by looking at some data declarations and type definitions, they will probably have a hard time understanding what is actually going on.
+Still, if someone tries to understand how optics work just by looking at some data declarations and type definitions, they will probably have a hard time understanding what is actually going on.

-In this post, I present a way of encoding optics that is different from what you would find in common libraries.
+In this post, I present a way of encoding optics that is different from what you would commonly find in libraries.
 This different take on the implementation of optics may also be easier to understand for those who have had a hard time with the usual encoding.
 These ideas are not new and are well known in the category theory academic circles.
 Still, they do not seem to appear in libraries for languages like Haskell, Purescript, or Scala.

 The most well-known type of optics are lenses, which were also the first to be analyzed and used.
 We will use them as our recurring example to compare the several ways we have to encode optics.